-This sweet, spiced tea is a go-to for the colder months, and while there is more fat and sugar than plain green or black tea, it isn’t a bad option when you’re craving something warm.
-A 12-ounce Starbucks chai latte made with 2 percent milk has¬†190 calories, 3.5 grams of fat and 32 grams of sugar.
+This sweet, spiced tea is a go-to for the colder months, but don’t treat it as you would plain green or black tea.
+A 12-ounce Starbucks chai latte made with 2 percent milk has 190 calories, 3.5 grams of fat, and 32 grams of sugar.

 Hot toddy photo via Shutterstock